-Fire drills and evacuation exercises are carried out regularly throughout the year for students and staff members of the school.
+Fire drills and evacuation exercises are carried out regularly throughout the year for students and all staff members of the school.
 Parents visiting the school should make themselves familiar with the emergency procedures that are clearly posted around the school and follow instructions from the staff.

-A 15 REGULATIONS FOR TYPHOON AND OTHER EXTREME WEATHER CONDITIONS
+A 15 REGULATIONS FOR TYPHOON AND OTHER SPECIAL WEATHER CONDITIONS

 The Education and Youth Development Bureau (DSEDJ) has published regulations governing the functioning of schools during typhoons and rainstorms.
-These regulations are referred to in the document titled "Enforcing Precautionary Measures for Tropical Cyclones and Rainstorms" found in the Appendix 01 - DSEDJ Tropical Cyclone, Rainstorm and Special Weather Condition Guidelines.
+These regulations are referred to Appendix 01 - DSEDJ Tropical Cyclone, Rainstorm and Special Weather Condition Guidelines.
 This document can also be found on the DSEDJ Website at www.dsedj.gov.mo.

-If a T8 Typhoon signal or other extreme weather conditions is raised in the middle of the school day, the school will inform students and parents via eClass and will post announcements on the school website.
+If a T8 Typhoon signal or other extreme weather conditions is raised in the middle of the school day, the school will inform students and parents via Toddle and will post announcements on the school website.